jaksa76/incubator/oops.md

 ## Scope of Entities

 Entities and their fields can be annotated to restrict their visibility to the owner / any authenticated user / the whole internet.
+Same goes for modifyability.
+In this way you can define entities that can be modified only by their owner but are visible to all of the users.

+In additioon to annotations, functions and operations can programmatically obtain the current user and present corresponding outcomes.

 ## Customization

-The rendering of entities can be customized.
+The rendering of entities can be customized in several ways.

+Different view types interpret the entities in their own way.
+A Tiles view will represent a grid of entities, where each entity will be a tile.
+A Tabular view will create a table with a row for each instance and a column for each field.
+You can define your own views, but that is an advanced topic.

+Another way to customize the rendering of entities is through the annotation of fields.
+Fields can be annotated to be displayed using a different font/color/positioning.

+Sometimes you want to display the same type of entity in two different ways.
+For this you can use decorators.
+Decorators are essentially subclasses of an entity that can hide some fields, override their annotations or define additional functions or operations.